Dhatchayani2006/Health-Care-Services/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the https://github.com/Dhatchayani2006/Health-Care-Services/blob/main/LICENSE file for details.